Tuesday, August 12, 2025

 No. No scripture or revelation teaches that plural marriage is a requirement for exaltation nor has this been an established doctrine of the Church.
 In the 19th century, some Church leaders taught this idea.
 Since that time, however, the consistent, unanimous teaching of Church leaders is that only monogamous temple marriage is necessary for exaltation.
 They have also emphasized that such a marriage will eventually be available to all who worthily seek it.

-I think it's less than fully honest to say plural marriage was never a requirement for exaltation and that it was not an established doctrine; when D&C 132 was considered doctrine.
+I don't think it's entirely accurate to say that plural marriage was never a requirement for exaltation and that it was not an established doctrine; when D&C 132 was considered doctrine.
 But at least they acknowledged that in the 1800s some Church leaders taught the idea.
 They just carefully omitted the fact that among those Church Leaders was none other than Joseph Smith himself which nearly all Mormon Scripture derives from.

-The point I am making is that the LDS Church does not want to fully own its original doctrine and it seems they want to appear today to be basically just another Protestant sect that teaches monogamy.
+The point I am making is that the Brighamite sect today does not want to fully own its original doctrine in today's current "politically correct" culture, and it seems they want to appear today to be basically just another Protestant sect that teaches monogamy.
 I understand this.
-They don't want to throw all the polygamist Mormon Pioneers of the 1800s under the bus so to speak.
-Some of whom are my very own ancestors.
-But they can't have their cake and eat it too without sounding like they are talking out both sides of their mouth.
-LDS women are often told at church that polygamy was just for the widows, an untrue folk tale in LDS Church culture; while today LDS men can be sealed in an LDS temple to more than one woman.
+They don't want to throw under the bus the polygamist Mormon Pioneers of the 1800s.
+But they also want to kind of hide just how much polygamy was actually practiced and why.
+But they can't "have their cake and eat it too" without sounding like they are talking out both sides of their mouth.
+LDS women are often told at church that polygamy was "just for the widows," an untrue folk tale in LDS Church culture; while today LDS men can be sealed in an LDS temple to more than one woman.
+I think it is best to be honest and teach the actual truth as to why polygamy was practiced.

-The LDS Church should make a decision in my opinion.
-If the Leaders want to deny that polygamy was at the core of Joseph Smith's Mormonism, why not just remove D&C 130 to 132 from the canon?
+The Brighamite sect should make a decision in my opinion.
+If the Leaders want to deny that polygamy was at the core of Joseph Smith's Mormonism, why not just remove D&C sections 130 to 132 from the canon?
 Why not de-canonize the Book of Abraham and verses like Abraham 2:11?
 Why not reinstate the 1835 edition of D&C section 101 that said the doctrine is monogamy only?
 They could do this.

-The other option is what I am proposing on this website, which is to see polygamy as being a mere temporary practice, done in the past but no longer necessary today because it fulfilled its purpose: that purpose being a kind of midrashic mythological means to the end of revitalizing the masculinity in Mormon men in the 19th century through what I call a midrash of expiation, which led to the birthing of the Mormon People.
+As I see it, the other option is what I am proposing on this website: which is to see polygamy as being a mere temporary practice, done in the past but no longer necessary today because it has already fulfilled its purpose: that purpose being a kind of midrashic means to the end of literally birthing a quasi-ethnic Indo-European Ephraimite Mormon People during the 1800s; while simultaneously revitalizing healthy masculinity in Mormon men in the 19th century, and teaching the true nature of God as an embodied being through what I consider to be a midrashic expiation of false doctrines in the Creeds of Christiandom.

-From this perspective, polygamy can be seen as a temporary mythology and practice; and so although it was probably not actually divinely sanctioned in how it was carried out and practiced in every detail; nevertheless, it did practically function in the past as the means to the end of the Augustinian despising of the body and led to the growth of a quasi-ethnic culture.
+From this perspective, polygamy can be seen as a temporary practice for People-making and affirming God's body; and so although it was probably not actually divinely sanctioned in how it was carried out and practiced in every detail in all cases, nevertheless, it did practically function in the past as the means to the end of counteracting the Augustinian despising of the body in the Creeds and reaffirmed biological life as good, and also leading to the growth of a quasi-ethnic culture.

-In short, the early LDS polygamous mythology of hierarchy, wherein only the most emotionally intelligent, virile, and masculine of men gained access to the most polygamous wives, led to a funneling effect in the birthing of the Mormon People; while the plural wife doctrine of Supercouples (who join the Gods as Supercouples), led to the changing of the minds of the first Mormons: wherein they stopped seeing the sexual body as depraved and inherently sinful.
-Afterall, God the Father himself had a sensual body and wives, while the way of the Gods themselves was the pursuit of the biologically masculine drives for territory, status, and powerful expansion through the male seed and kingdom building; therefore, within the early polygamist mythology, the bio-masculine attributes and instincts for expansion were personified onto the Gods themselves; and male virility became godlike and divine.
+In short, early LDS polygamy was based on rank hierarchy, wherein only the most emotionally and socially intelligent, virile, and masculine of men gained access to the most polygamous wives, which led to a funneling effect in the birthing of the Ephraimite Mormon People; while the plural wife doctrine of Supercouples (who join the Gods as Supercouples), led to the changing of the minds of the first Mormons: wherein they stopped seeing the sexual body as depraved and inherently sinful.
+Afterall, as the 19th century Mormon theology basically explained, if God the Father himself has a sensual body and wives, then the very way of the Gods themselves was the pursuit of the biologically masculine drives for territory, status, and powerful expansion through the male seed and kingdom building; therefore, within the early polygamist theology, the bio-masculine attributes and instincts for dominance and expansion were personified onto the Gods themselves making human nature not depraved but good and holy; as male virility and the will to power became godlike and divine.

 For more details on how all of this radically shifted the consciousness of early Mormons, moving them further away from an anti-body worldview and toward a more pro-body worldview, see my post here

-What I am proposing therefore is that just as the "Hell fire and brimstone" language of the Book of Mormon was used by Smith as a means to the end of encouraging conversion (but was not to actually be taken literally according D&C 19), so too, the early Mormon polygamy doctrine can be seen as equally "mythologically useful" as a means to an end, but not literally true.
+What I am proposing therefore is that just as the "Hell fire and brimstone" language of the Book of Mormon was used by Smith as a means to the end of encouraging conversion (but was not to actually be taken literally according D&C 19), so too, the early Mormon polygamy doctrine can be seen as equally "midrashically useful" as a means to an end but perhaps not literally true.

-So that D&C 132 and the Book of Abraham, can remain in the Canon but now seen as a kind of temporary midrash or mythos, that has fulfilled its purpose and is now obsolete just as the New Testament replaced many Old Testament practices; or just as the Book of Mormon's Hell language fulfilled its purpose among the first LDS readers.
-So that a Father God with wives and men taking wives in order to be fully exalted, should no longer be taken seriously or literally today.
+So that as I see it, D&C 132 and the Book of Abraham, can and even should remain in the LDS Canon but can be seen as a kind of temporary midrash, that has fulfilled its purpose and is now obsolete, just as the New Testament replaced many Old Testament ideas and practices; or just as the Book of Mormon's Hell language fulfilled its purpose among the first LDS readers.
+So that a Father God with wives and men taking on multiple wives in order to be fully exalted, doesn't need to be taken literally today or seen as official LDS doctrine (which it isn't currently).
 Meanwhile, LDS members have the option of going back to the original Godhead doctrine as found in The Lectures on Faith, if they so choose.